It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 This is mainly relevant for patients with chronic lymphocytic leukemia.

-Almost all patients with chronic myelogenous leukemia or acute leukemia will begin treatment soon after diagnosis.
+Almost all patients with chronic myelogenous or acute leukemia will begin treatment soon after diagnosis.

 Some patients with chronic lymphocytic leukemia will never need treatment for their leukemia.